bitwiseworks/python-os2/Doc/library/fnmatch.rst

 Note that the filename separator (``'/'`` on Unix) is *not* special to this module.
-See module :mod:`glob` for pathname expansion (:mod:`glob` uses :func:`fnmatch` to match pathname segments).
+See module :mod:`glob` for pathname expansion (:mod:`glob` uses :func:`.filter` to match pathname segments).
 Similarly, filenames starting with a period are not special for this module, and are matched by the ``*`` and ``?`` patterns.